-FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT 1934.
-OF For the quarterly period ended March 31, 2006 or, TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT 1934. ГОЕ For the transition period from to Commission File Number: 0-24006 Delaware 94-3134940 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 150 Industrial Road San Carlos, California 94070 (Address of principal executive offices) 650-631-3100 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) the pr te by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 occions 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement 190 days.
-Yes No re by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated file ccelerated file" in Rule 12b-2 of the Exchange Act. (check one): r and

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \boxtimes$
+FORM 10-Q × QUARTERLY REPORT PURSUAN 1934.
+T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30 ), 2006 or, TRANSITION REPORTS PURSUA 1934.
+NT TO SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 0-24006 NEK Delaware (Exact name of registrant as specified in its charter) 94-3134940 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 150 Industrial Road San Carlos, California 94070 (Address of principal executive offices) 650-631-3100 (Registrant's telephone number, including area code) (Former na ame, former address and former fiscal year, if changed since las t report) the pr icate by check mark whether the registrant (1) has file preceding 12 months (or for such shorter period that past 90 days.
+Yes $\boxtimes$ No $\square$ icate by check mark whether the registrant is a large age accelerated file" in Rule 12b-2 of the Exchange Ac erated filer.
+See definition of "accelerated filer and Large accelerated filer ⊠ Accelerated filer $\square$ Non-accelerated filer $\ \square$ Indica icate by check mark whether the registrant is a shell o company (as defined by Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠

-The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 89,515,750 on April 30, 2006.
+The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 90,295,638 on November 2, 2006.